nghnaomi/ip/docs/README.md

 + undo | reverses the most recent change
 + update | clears all done tasks from the lsit
 + bye | closes the program
-\*must be in dd/mm/yyyy hhmm format where hhmm is 24h time
+^must be in dd/mm/yyyy hhmm format where hhmm is 24h time

 **example uses:**
 + todo write report